United States obscenity law: Possession of obscene material

 In 1969, the Supreme Court held in Stanley v.
-Georgia that State laws making mere private possession of obscene material a crime are invalid, at least in the absence of an intention to sell, expose or circulate the material.
+Georgia that state laws making mere private possession of obscene material a crime are invalid, at least in the absence of an intention to sell, expose, or circulate the material.
+Subsequently, however, the Supreme Court rejected the claim that under Stanley there is a constitutional right to provide obscene material for private use or to acquire it for private use.
+The Court also held that there is no constitutional right to private possession of child pornography.